Spending more money on certain appliances can save you money in the long run. These are the energy efficient home appliances worth paying for.

 Have you ever heard of ‘phantom’ or ‘vampire’ energy?
 It’s when electrical appliances or other gadgets— such as computers, TVs, coffee makers or phone chargers — continue to suck power even when they aren’t in use.

-If you’re looking to make your home’s biggest energy hogs more efficient, smart plugs are the way to go.
+If you want to make your home’s biggest energy hogs more efficient, smart plugs are the way to go.
 Smart plugs (and power boards) offer a relatively inexpensive way to boost the efficiency of your existing light bulbs, devices and appliances.
-Simply plug in the energy guzzler – a plasma TV, space heater, lamp, pool pump, or even your air conditioning unit – and program it to cut the power when the device isn’t in use.
+Simply plug in the appliance – a plasma TV, space heater, lamp, pool pump, or even your air conditioning unit – and program it to cut the power when the device isn’t in use.

 Devices connected via smart plugs or power boards can be operated on a timer or manually via a smartphone app.
 This means you can even monitor them when you’re not home, so you’ll never have to wonder if you left your hair straightener turned on again.